uchihadark/animeDB/README.md

 # animeDB

-React App to search Anime and using Jikan api, additional database added to show list of anime with help of react-tables.
+React App to search Animes and using Jikan api.